Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Philadelphia's games this year have hit the over on six of 11 set point totals (54.5%).

-- Philadelphia is 4-1 against the spread and 4-1 overall this season when the team notches more than 24.6 points.
+- When Philadelphia scores more than 24.6 points, it is 4-1 against the spread and 4-1 overall.

-- When Philadelphia churns out over 375.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- Philadelphia is 3-1 against the spread and 3-1 overall when the team churns out over 375.4 yards.

 - This year, the Eagles have nine turnovers, six fewer than the Giants have takeaways (15).